-Oesophageal cancer is cancer of the foodpipe.
+Oesophageal cancer is a cancer that starts in the food pipe.
 The foodpipe is also called the oesophagus or gullet.

 The food pipe

-The oesophagus is part of the digestive system.
+The food pipe (oesophagus) is part of your digestive system.
 It is the tube that carries food from your mouth to your stomach.
 It lies behind the windpipe (trachea) and in front of the spine.

 Where it starts